General Trustees building and property resources

 The property register used by congregational Fabric Conveners for annual inspection and return to Presbytery has been substantially amended.
 The new format is designed to make inspections and returns at the appropriate times significantly easier.
 The amended register, which should be used for church and hall buildings only, can be completed on-line, saved as a document and e-mailed as an attachment to Presbytery.
 Alternatively, the register can be printed off and completed by hand.
 The amended Manse Condition Schedule should be utilised when making annual inspections and returns for manses.
 Fabric Conveners should read the introductory and guidance notes for both the Property Register and the Manse Condition Schedule before completing the documents.

-The Letting it Happen document is a very useful aid to Fabric Conveners covering areas such as buildings and ground maintenance, accessibility issues, upgrading, fire protection and security systems.
+The Making it Happen document is a very useful aid to Fabric Conveners covering areas such as buildings and ground maintenance, accessibility issues, upgrading, fire protection and security systems.
 For more information please contact us.

 The Church of Scotland has taken a leading role in the energy conservation field and the General Trustees offer subsidies to encourage congregations to obtain a survey from their heating consultant.
-The trustees have also negotiated arrangements in consultation with their energy consultant, Argyle Energy, which in many instances have resulted in substantial savings in costs to congregations for gas and electricity supplies.
-For further information, email Robert Lindores at firstname.lastname@example.org or email@example.com.
+The trustees have also negotiated arrangements in consultation with their energy consultant, SSE, which in many instances have resulted in substantial savings in costs to congregations for gas and electricity supplies.
+For further information, email Robert Lindores at email@example.com or firstname.lastname@example.org.

 The Eco-Congregation Programme